Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 DiagramDescription automatically generated

-The interfaces are configured as Linux bonds: one for the data interfaces and one for the management interfaces.
+The interfaces are configured as Linux bonds—one for the data interfaces and one for the management interfaces—running in active-standby mode.
 All interfaces must be connected to individual host ports.
-Port- Channel or vPC are not supported.
+Port-Channel or vPC links are not supported.

 DiagramDescription automatically generated

-Figure 8.
-Deploying NDFC on pND Deployment Option 1
+Figure 9: Deploying NDFC on pND Deployment Model 1.

-In this option, Nexus Dashboard Management and Data interfaces are connected to a network infrastructure that provides reachability to the switches mgmt0 interfaces and the front-panel ports.
-The ND interfaces are connected to a pair of upstream switches part of such infrastructure.
+In this model, the Nexus Dashboard management and data interfaces are connected to a network infrastructure that provides reachability to the switch’s mgmt0 interfaces and front-panel ports.
+The ND interfaces are connected to a pair of upstream switches in this setup.

 Sample Configurations